heiswayi/heiswayi.nrird.com/_posts/2016-06-02-csharp-common-practices.md

 ---
 layout: post
 title: C# common practices
-description: Just sharing some sort of good common coding practices that I have been practicing in my coding style at work for C# programming.
+description: Just sharing some of the good common coding practices that I have been practicing in my coding style at work for C# programming.
 keywords: csharp common practices, self-documented code, code optimization, good coding practices
 tags: [CSharp, Best Practices]
 comments: true
 ---

 > "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."- Martin Fowler
+Good programmers write code that humans can understand." -- Martin Fowler

 Good coding practices will guide you to write better, maintainable and clean code.
 There are a lot of articles sharing about good common practices for C# programming, and some may be written in any programming book.
 Previously, I don't really care about the good common practices in my C# programming as long as my code works.
 Just a couple years ago when I started working in multiple teams of developers from a big software company, then the coding standards have been practiced widely among the software developers.

 What I'm going to share to you here are some of my common coding practices that I have been practicing when I do programming in C#.
-Now they all become a habit to me to always trying my best to write clean code in whatever programming I'm working on.
+Now they all become a habit to me to always trying my best to write clean code in whatever programming I have been working on.
 If you're a beginner or new .NET developer, these coding practices would be useful for you to start practicing in your work.

 ### Use of proper naming conventions